 While the Rhode Island Women’s Choreography Project was initially founded to address the imbalance between male and female choreographers, we support and welcome applications from any choreographer who feels underrepresented, regardless of their gender identity.
 We also welcome professional dancers of all gender expressions.

 New choreographers often start as freelancers and are faced with the full brunt of upfront costs such as studio rental, dancer stipends, costumes, and more.
-Our accepted choreographers are relieved of these logistical and financial burdens and are provided with studio space, dancers, and three weeks of rehearsal time, during which each choreographer’s new work is taken from concept to reality.
-The rehearsal period culminates in a public springtime performance presented in Providence, RI.
-This year's performances will be May 21-22, 2022.
+Our choreographers are relieved of these logistical and financial burdens and are provided with studio space, dancers, and three weeks of rehearsal time.
+The rehearsal period culminates in a public performance presented in Providence, RI in August.

 One feature that makes RIWCP different from other dance festivals is that choreographers do NOT have to have prior experience to apply.
-What we are looking for is a strong vision and ability to think critically about the quality and depth of work to be presented.
-Applicants will be asked to submit a full choreographic proposal and 30-60 second video clip of planned movement (past performance reels not accepted).
+We look for a strong vision and an ability to think critically about the quality and depth of work to be presented.
+Applicants will be asked to submit a full choreographic proposal and a 30-60 second video clip of planned movement.
+Past performance reels are not accepted.
 Our goal in this application process is to lower the barrier to entry and provide an opportunity for any artistic voice that wishes to set a new work.